 Use a print to bring color into a neutral space, or pick something that has cohesive feel and works with the scheme you have going on.
 Loving this huge, monochrome print that breaks up a dark wall in this living room.

 23. Mismatch your furniture

 An eclectic living room can be modern too, so don't be afraid to mix and match furniture from all different eras and all different styles.
 Note how in this living room the statement Mid-century modern chairs and statement rug work with the more traditional sofas.

 The all white walls are the perfect minimalist backdrop for this look as it stops it tipping over from modern to maximalist.
 Plus there's is a vague color scheme going on here with the blues and browns that makes the look feel more cohesive and contemporary.

-Easiest way to create a contemporary vibe in your living room is to keep it simple.
-Keep the walls fuss-free with just a single large print or an oversized mirror and make sure all your surfaces are clutter-free with just a few curate displays to add some personality to the space.
+The easiest way to create a contemporary vibe in your living room is to keep it simple.
+Keep the walls fuss-free with just a single large print or an oversized mirror idea, and make sure all your surfaces are clutter-free with just a few curate displays to add some personality to the space.

 Modern living rooms don't always have to be sleek and minimalist.
 If you want a contemporary space that feels more... homey, adding in those warm materials like woods and leather are going to give a more rustic vibe while still feeling modern.

 Pair leather furniture with very simple decor, white walls and muted colors to recreate this lovely look.
 Add in a rustic wooden coffee table to for adding texture and if you are lucky enough to be blessed with a living room fireplace idea, a wooden beam mantle with really add to the look.

 27. Create clean lines